 "I've been doing this since 1974, and I love what I do — but I'm starting to get tired, especially in the last two years, which have been hard on everyone in the restaurant industry," he says.

-Great American Hero is a venerable relic from the '70s which has been a cheerful fixture on Lemmon Avenue since 1975 (it started out downtown before relocating to its current space one year later).
+Great American Hero is a venerable relic from the '70s which has been a cheerful fixture at 4001 Lemmon Ave. since 1975 (it started out downtown before relocating to its current space one year later).